Tax Filing Tips for Independent Contractors

 Make sure you have all required documents, cancellation of debt forms.
 And any statements related to retirement contributions.
 Know what tax deductions and credits may apply to you.

 Do your research.
-Consult a financial advisor to ensure all relevant deductions are taken.
+Consult a tax accountant to ensure all relevant deductions are taken.

 Strategies for Determining Deductions